-Attention: 44.1kHz and 16Bit are selected for calibration.
-The calibration is done as in the normal measurement with the connection of the headphone output to the microphone input of the sound card via the adapter.
+Attention: The calibration is done as in the normal measurement with the connection of the headphone output to the microphone input of the sound card via the adapter.

 The sound card is calibrated before the measurements.
-For example, 44.1 kHz and 16 bits are selected.

 After the measurement, a name is assigned in the settings profile.
 This profile is then called up for the measurements with the CD.

-15.2 ROOM CORRECTION
+19.2 ROOM CORRECTION

 Frequency response in a car blue = single measurement in standard position, red = room-corrected Due to the acoustically small interior of a car, the sound is not evenly distributed.
 The resulting interference of the sound waves shows a different frequency response for each microphone position.
 A measurement with the standard position shows the interferences, but no meaningful frequency response.
-Only the measurement with several microphone positions in the head area of the occupants shows the frequency response that is decisive for the sound.
-The ATB PC measurement measures the frequency response by averaging the frequency responses of several microphone positions.
+Only the measurement with several microphone positions in the head area of the driver shows the frequency response that is decisive for the sound.
+In the Data Lines menu the measurements are avaranged with this button

-15.3 NEAR-FIELD MEASUREMENT
+19.3 NEAR-FIELD MEASUREMENT